 Wrong Charge Or Overcharging Scams

-Avoid using large bills to pay for small items when you're travelling.
-Instead, pay attention and take your time to check you have the correct change.
+When travelling, try to avoid using large bills to pay for small purchases.
+Instead, concentrate your efforts and take your time to ensure that you have enough money.

 In Australia, it's a matter for your state or territory police and the ACCC.
 Overseas, contact the local police at your destination.

 If you are a victim of a financial or internet scam:

 Do not travel overseas to try to get your money back.
 Victims of scams that travel to the country where they started have endangered their lives.
 Some have been killed.
 The Australian Federal Police recommends you report the scam to your state or territory police.
 Ask for the police report to be sent to INTERPOL.